EvanRunnerGames/Prodigy_cal/README.md

 #Free and Open Source Calculator
 #Introduction
 #Welcome to our project!
 This is not your ordinary calculator.
 Designed to make math homework easier, this tool is perfect for when you have certain #measurements (like area, radius, diameter, or circumference) and need to find the unknowns.
 Simply input what you have, and let the calculator find what ?#you're missing.

+#and if you do contribute thanks I only have a hour during the week to work on it and all day on weekends so during the week I dont get much time because I #have to study for my test

 Features
 Ease of Use: Just input the measurements you have, and the calculator does the rest.